adityaraj30/Back2back__BrainDead/README.md

 │   ├── Mapping_Cleaning/            # This Folder contains dictionary to Replace old names of team to new and encoding and reverse encodings for team names and stadiums
 │   ├── Problem_Statement_1.ipynb    # Jupyter notebook, it contains all the exploration, plottings , feature extraction work and ipl 2025 winner prediction model
 │   ├── Interactive_Dashboard        # We created a tableau dashboard for all the data we got for EDA, this file contains link to that dashboard
-|   ├── deliveries.csv               # provided dataset
+|   ├── deliveries.csv
-|   ├── matches.csv                  # provided dataset
+|   ├── matches.csv                  # we cant upload these 2 dataset beacuse of size limit on github
 |
 │── Problem_Statement_2/
 |   ├── Task2_BrainDed_Final.ipynb   # Jupyter notebook, fine tuning code and evaluation code